UPchieve/web/README.md

 node -v
 ```

+> Note: if either of the following errors occur, [add Node and NPM to your $PATH](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path) and restart the command prompt.
+>
-If either the following error occurs "'node' is not recognized as an internal or external command, operable program or batch file", or "'npm' is not recognized as an internal or external command, operable program or batch file", add Node and NPM to the PATH and restart the command prompt.
+> - `'node' is not recognized as an internal or external command, operable program or batch file`
+> - `npm' is not recognized as an internal or external command, operable program or batch file`

-3. Clone repository using either HTTPS or SSH
+3. Clone the repository using HTTPS, SSH, or a git client like [Fork](https://git-fork.com/).
 ``` bash
 # HTTPS
 git clone https://github.com/UPchieve/web.git